 03/09/2021Plastics sustainability has come a long way in recent years thanks in large part to scientific advances.
 But even as plastics become more and more environmentally friendly, the world continues to be polluted as many industries rely on them for their widely used products.

-24/08/2021We live in fast-paced times.
-This is reflected in consumer preferences.
-In addition, climate change is creating a rapidly changing regulatory landscape for chemical and materials companies.
-They have to adapt quickly.
+24/08/2021General conditions for chemical and materials companies are changing rapidly.
 But the thorough research, development and commercialization of new materials can be lengthy.
-Artificial intelligence can speed up this process.
+AI can accelerate this process.

 23/08/2021To synthesize plastic, small monomer molecules need to be strung together like beads in a necklace, creating long polymer chains.
 However, not all plastics – or their polymers – are created equal.
 The longer and stronger the polymer, the more durable the material.
 Cornell researchers took a middling monomer and, by using a special catalyst, they created a tougher polymer that can form long chains.